Getting Outside: Learning to Climb Outdoors

 In Ontario, climbing guides hold various certifications.
 No certification is required to operate a guiding service.
-Certifying bodies include the Association of Canadian Mountain Guides (ACMG) and the Professional Climbing Guides Institute (PCGI).
+Certifying bodies include the Association of Canadian Mountain Guides (ACMG), the American Mountain Guides Association (AMGA), and the Professional Climbing Guides Institute (PCGI).
 We strongly recommend that climbers investigate the requirements for the certifications held by any guides that they hire.

 The OAC’s core mandate and Code of Ethics involve minimizing climber impact on our shared outdoor spaces.
 All outdoor climbers, new and old, should learn how to minimize their impact by familiarizing themselves with the following guidelines.

 View Gym to Crag Guidelines (PDF) (used with permission from Access Fund)